augustoduncan26/MGMT-2/README.md

 FF2U
 # ==========
-Read the doc.ini file to learn how to use this simple framework
+You can use this environment for your own projects Read the doc.ini file to learn how to use this simple framework

 (Feel free 2 use 4 yours projects)